-An elegantly engraved and highly detailed map, based upon Tanner's work in the early 1840's.
+An elegantly engraved and highly detailed map or Arkansas, based upon Tanner's work in the early 1840's.

 Shows counties, towns, roads, canals, lakes, etc. While often referred to as the German Mitchell, this characterization is unfair, as the work appears to be a collaborative effort which predates the sale of Tanner's plates to SA Mitchell.